smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Documentation comment
 =====================

-:token:`Documentation comments <smithy:DocumentationComment>` are a
+:token:`Documentation comments <smithy:DocumentationComment>` provide
-special kind of :token:`smithy:Comment` that provide :ref:`documentation <documentation-trait>` for shapes.
+:ref:`documentation <documentation-trait>` for shapes.
 A documentation comment is formed when three forward slashes (``"///"``) appear as the first non-whitespace characters on a line.
+Documentation comments are distinct from normal comments.
+They can only appear before a shape or member.
+If a shape or member defines traits, documentation comments MUST appear before the traits.

 Documentation comments are defined using CommonMark_.
 The text after the forward slashes is considered the contents of the line.
 If the text starts